-The Plan Administrator shall prepare and mail written notice of the application to all interested parties.
+The applicant shall prepare and Mail written notice of the application to all interested parties.
 The written notice shall be mailed at least 10 days prior to the public hearing, not including the date of the hearing.
 In no instances shall streets, alleys, streams, or other features be considered boundaries for precluding notification.